-Jesus Christ used startling statements to make a vital point—that our spiritual condition is far more important than our physical condition.
+Jesus used startling statements to make a vital point—that our spiritual condition is far more important than our physical condition.
 Sin must be removed!

 Jesus’ famed Sermon on the Mount is full of shocking statements that went against the grain of His society—and ours.
 Some of them have been repeated so many times that we might miss their full force.
 Focus on how these would have struck His audience:

 - Turn the other cheek (verse 39).

 - “Whoever looks at a woman to lust for her has already committed adultery with her in his heart” (5:28).

 Jesus expanded on the letter of the law to show the spiritual depth and intent of God’s commandments.
 That last point greatly expands on the Seventh Commandment against adultery, and following it is a surprising statement that seems to encourage self-mutilation:

 “If your right eye causes you to sin, pluck it out and cast it from you; for it is more profitable for you that one of your members perish, than for your whole body to be cast into hell.
 And if your right hand causes you to sin, cut it off and cast it from you; for it is more profitable for you that one of your members perish, than for your whole body to be cast into hell” (verses 29-30).